Kintsugi Repair in Boston

 Rooted in the philosophy of wabi-sabi—embracing imperfection and transience—this practice is more than just a repair technique; it is a form of artistic and spiritual renewal.

-We bring the centuries-old tradition of kintsugi to Boston, carefully restoring broken ceramics with authentic Japanese techniques.
-Our approach follows traditional methods, using natural urushi lacquer and genuine gold, ensuring that each restored piece remains true to the original spirit of kintsugi.
+My approach follows traditional methods, using natural urushi lacquer and genuine gold, ensuring that each restored piece remains true to the original spirit of kintsugi.

 As a Japanese artist deeply connected to this practice, I honor the cultural heritage while incorporating modern sensibilities, making kintsugi a meaningful experience for those who appreciate craftsmanship, sustainability, and artistry.